 2012-13: Johansson played for Sweden in the 2012 Ivan Hlinka Memorial Tournament in August before joining HV71 in Sweden’s top division of junior hockey and won a gold medal with Sweden’s U17 team at the 2013 World Hockey Challenge.
 He scored 1 goal with 1 assist and was +3 in his only game with the HV71 U20 team.
 Johansson scored 5 goals with 12 assists and was +8 with 14 penalty minutes n 32 U18 games.
 He had 1 assist and was an even plus/minus in five games for Sweden’s U18 team at the Ivan Hlinka tournament and had 3 assists and 10 penalty minutes at the WHC.

 2013-14: Johansson played in his second Ivan Hlinka Memorial tournament in August before returning to HV71 and skating for the club’s U20 squad.
 He scored 1 goal with 6 assists and was +7 with 16 penalty minutes in his first 26 SuperElit league games.
 Johansson was +4 with 1 assist and 10 penalty minutes in three games with HV71’s U18 squad.
 In four games at the Ivan Hlinka tournament he was +4 with 1 assist and 4 penalty minutes.
-He was ranked 12th amongst International skaters in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+He was ranked 12th amongst International skaters in the Central Scouting final rankings and was selected by Boston in the 7th round (206th overall) in the 2014 NHL Draft.